Important Dates for Oral and Poster Submissions:

-March 1 EXTENDED TO MARCH 29TH - Abstract submission deadline for Orals and Posters
+March 15 - Abstract submission deadline for Orals and Posters

-March 1 EXTENDED TO MARCH 29TH - Abstract fees must be paid in full*
+March 15 - Abstract fees must be paid in full*

-April 15 - Notification of Acceptance sent for oral and poster submissions
+May 1 - Notification of paper acceptance sent for oral and poster submissions

 May 1 - Deadline for making changes to submitted Oral and Poster abstracts